On the Run from the Lord (Jonah 1:3)

 Jonah 1:3, But Jonah rose up to flee unto Tarshish from the presence of the LORD, and went down to Joppa; and he found a ship going to Tarshish: so he paid the fare thereof, and went down into it, to go with them unto Tarshish from the presence of the LORD.

 Jonah was sound asleep (Jonah 1:5) and God had his eye on him.
 The worst thing about running from God is that one day we run out from behind His protection and are turned over to Satan (I Corinthians 5:5).
 Still in His permissive will, we miss the blessings of His desired will.
+James 4:17 tells us, “Therefore to him that knoweth to do good, and doeth it not, to him it is sin”.
 The lesson is clear, don't run!
 If you are running, go back now!
 Before running from God, ask yourself, How much is my sin going to cost those around me?
 Because it is usually those near us that suffer the greatest harm for our mistakes.

 PRAYER: Lord, I know that You pursue me because You love me.
 Forgive me for the times I have failed to fulfill Your plan for my life.
 Thank You for hearing me call out to You as You heard Jonah call out to You.
 May I have the courage and passion to do Your will the next time You call upon me.
 In Jesus name, AMEN!